 Master of Public Health: This sustainability degree encompasses environmental and occupational health roles.

-International Environmental Law & Policy: This field focuses on the planning and implementation of appropriate environmental policies, laws and regulations.
+International environmental law & policy: When pursuing this degree, students study the planning and implementation of environmental policies, laws and regulations.

 Explore more articles

-- How To Become a Teacher in New Jersey in 5 Steps (Plus FAQs)
+- How To Become a Freelance Photographer in 7 Steps (Plus FAQs)

 - 14 Counseling Careers That Don't Require a Degree